Australian Culture and its Indigenous People, the Aborigines

 GUNYAH - a temporary bark shelter built by traditional Aborigines.

 MIMI - the spirit people depicted in rock and bark paintings from western Arnhem Land.
 Believed to be trickster spirits, the Mimi disappear into the rock walls of caves and shelters and sometimes leave their shadows behind, which appear as paintings.
-Paintings of the Mimi are characterised by their graceful, elongated shape.
+Paintings of the Mimi are characterized by their graceful, elongated shape.

 NULLA NULLA - a hardwood club used in fighting and hunting.